PIER Computing and Data Science

 - The Kiez of Computing and Data Science brings together people from many institutions that apply computing, data science and artificial intelligence in their respective contexts.
 This is where individuals across institutions can situate themselves and exchange ideas and pool their expertise.
 The “Kiez” operates an event calendar for relevant events in the Hamburg Metropolitan region and beyond.

 - The Hamburg Virtual Initiative for Science & Technology in AI (Hamburg VISTA) was launched to make the existing synergies between the PIER PLUS institutions at the interface of artificial intelligence and its application in the natural sciences and engineering visible.
-To strengthen interdisciplinary cooperation in research, the doctoral students associated with VISTA are each supervised jointly by two VISTA researchers; the character of VISTA as an inter-institutional graduate school is underlined by the organization of events and networking events.
+The initiative operates the VISOR graduate school.
+To strengthen interdisciplinary cooperation in research, its funded and associated doctoral students are each supervised jointly by two VISTA researchers; the character of VISTA as an inter-institutional graduate school is underlined by the organization of events and networking events.
 By bringing together cutting-edge research in artificial intelligence, as well as methodological expertise, further education and training opportunities, scientific events, job offers and much more, Hamburg is further strengthening its position as an attractive location for pioneering topics in digitization and automation in science.